learn-co-curriculum/dsc-convolutional-neural-networks/README.md

 ## Introduction

-Convolutional Neural Networks (CNNs), can deal better with large images.
-Until now, images that we have used were fairly small.
-Imagine an color image with 500 x 500 pixels, this means you would    end up having 500 x 500 x 3 = 750,000 input features, $(x_1,...,x_{750,000})$.
-Next, imagine having 2000 hidden units in the first hidden layer.
-Then the matrix $w^{[1]}$ would have dimensions (2000 x 750,000), and will have 1.5 billion parameters.
-So it becomes a very high-dimensional problem!
+Convolutional Neural Networks (CNNs), build upon the fully connected neural networks you've seen to date.
+Since detailed images can have an incredibly high dimension based on the number of pixels, CNNs provide an alternative formulation for analyzing groups of pixels.
+Without the convolutional operation, fitting neural networks to medium to large images would be infeasible for all but the most powerful computers.
+For example, given a color image with 500 x 500 pixels, you would have 500 x 500 x 3 = 750,000 input features, $(x_1,...,x_{750,000})$.
+From there, even having 2000 hidden units (3% of the input), in the first hidden layer, would result in roughly 1.5 billion parameters!

 CNNs have certain features that identify patterns in images because of  "convolution operation" including:

 - Dense layers learn global patterns in their input feature space

 - Convolution layers learn local patterns, and this leads to the following interesting features:
-    - Unlike with densely connected networks, when a convolutional neural network recognizes a patterns let's say, in the upper-right corner of a picture, it can recognize it anywhere else in a picture.
+    - Unlike with densely connected networks, when a convolutional neural network recognizes a pattern in one region, these insights can be shared and applied to other regions.
     - Deeper convolutional neural networks can learn spatial hierarchies.
 A first layer will learn small local patterns, a second layer will learn larger patterns using features of the first layer patterns, etc.

 Because of these properties, CNNs are great for tasks like: